Vitamin B12 and Clean Teeth

 Vitamin B12 Toothpaste as a Dietary Supplement

-The good values produced in the test are surprising given the relatively low levels of vitamin B12.
-Whether these results could be reproduced in a large clinical study is questionable.
-Current studies comparing young, healthy people with a relatively low requirement2 and less well, elderly people with a significantly higher requirement3 are being undertaken with 6 µg and 500 µg respectively, in order to normalise the B12 markers.
+These good test results are surprising given the relatively low vitamin content in B12 toothpaste.
+Whether these results could be reproduced in a large clinical study however remains unknown.
+Current studies comparing young, healthy people with a relatively low requirement (2) and older, unwell people with a significantly higher requirement (3) are being undertaken with 6 µg and 500 µg respectively, in order to normalise the B12 markers.